-Registration requests must be sent to the [TBD]@ietf.org mailing list for review and comment, with an appropriate subject (e.g., "Request for access token type: example"). [[Note to RFC-EDITOR: The name of the mailing list should be determined in consultation with the IESG and IANA.
-Suggested name: jose-reg-review.]]
+Registration requests must be sent to the [TBD]@ietf.org mailing list for review and comment, with an appropriate subject (e.g., "Request for access token type: example"). [[ Note to the RFC Editor: The name of the mailing list should be determined in consultation with the IESG and IANA.
+Suggested name: jose-reg-review. ]]

 Within the review period, the Designated Expert(s) will either approve or deny the registration request, communicating this decision to the review list and IANA.
 Denials should include an explanation and, if applicable, suggestions as to how to make the request successful.
+Registration requests that are undetermined for a period longer than 21 days can be brought to the IESG's attention (using the iesg@iesg.org mailing list) for resolution.